Porfirije, Serbian Patriarch: Serbian Patriarch

-On 16 May 2022, the Holy Synod of Serbian Orthodox Church released a statement that the situation of the Macedonian Orthodox Church – Ohrid Archbishopric was resolved, ending a schism that started in 1967.
-The Holy Synod stated that full ecclesiastical autonomy was restored to the Archbishopric under the Patriarchate of Serbia, bringing the MOC-OA fully into communion with the wider Eastern Orthodox world.

-His Holiness patriarch Porfirije during feast of the Ascension of the Lord – the Savior's Day, Belgrade 2023.

-On 24 May 2022, during a liturgy between hierarchs of the MOC-OA (including its primate) and the Serbian Orthodox Church in Skopje, Porfirije announced to the faithful that "the Holy Synod of the Serbian Orthodox Church has unanimously met the pleas of the Macedonian Orthodox Church and has accepted and recognized its autocephaly."
+On 16 May 2022, the Holy Synod of Serbian Orthodox Church released a statement that the situation of the Macedonian Orthodox Church was resolved, ending a schism with the Serbian orthodox Church that started in 1967.
+The Holy Synod stated that full ecclesiastical autonomy was restored to the Archbishopric under the Patriarchate of Serbia, bringing the Macedonian Orthodox Church fully into communion with the wider Eastern Orthodox world.
+On 24 May 2022, during a liturgy between hierarchs of both the Macedonian Orthodox Church, including its primate Archbishop Stefan, and the Serbian Orthodox Church in Skopje, Porfirije announced to the faithful that "the Holy Synod of the Serbian Orthodox Church has unanimously met the pleas of the Macedonian Orthodox Church and has accepted and recognized its autocephaly."

-On 26 December, Porfirije was denied entry at the Merdare administrative crossing after he attempted to visit the Patriarchate of Peć.
+On 26 December 2022, Porfirije was denied entry at the Merdare administrative crossing point after he attempted to visit the Patriarchate of Peć Monastery.
 The Serbian Armed Forces placed armored vehicles and artillery at Jarinje crossing.
 Serbian Minister of Internal Affairs, Bratislav Gašić announced that in accordance to orders given by president Aleksandar Vučić, he had ordered full combat readiness of police forces, the Gendarmery, and the Special Anti-Terrorist Unit.